datkumar/code-journal/src/content/concepts/dsa/recursion/2-types-of-recursion.md

 tags: [dsa, recursion]
 ---

-To know how recurion calls are traced, refer [VisuAlgo](https://visualgo.net/en/recursion) and [this example](/code-journal/dsa/dsa/recurrence-master-thm#tracing-recursion-calls)
+To see how recursion calls are traced, refer [VisuAlgo](https://visualgo.net/en/recursion) and [this example](/code-journal/dsa/dsa/recurrence-master-thm#tracing-recursion-calls)

 ## 1. Tail Recursion